MastodonC/witan.send/doc/intro.md

 ## Background

-This model allows English local authorities to compare the costs and demand for SEND (special educational needs and disabilities) services for different future scenarios.
+This model allows local authorities to project the costs and demand for SEND (special educational needs and disabilities) in the future.
 The demand is for statements/EHC plans only and does not include SEN support.

-A stochastic Markov chain approach is used to assign a state to each individual eligible for SEND at each time step of the model.
+A stochastic Monte Carlo Markov chain (MCMC) like approach is used to assign a probability to a state for each individual eligible for SEND at each time step of the model (years).

 ## Model structure